State SynchronizationSchema Definition

 array.clear()

 Empties the array.
-(Client-side will trigger onRemove for each element.)
+The client-side will trigger the onRemove callback for each element.

 The MapSchema is a synchronizeable version of the built-in JavaScript Map type.